 Homeowners have options if they have a lot of unsecured debt, such as credit card debt.
-A viable option is to take out a second mortgage loan to consolidate debt.
+A viable option is to take out a second mortgage loan to consolidate debt or refinance revolving credit lines.
 This type of move has some great advantages that you should consider.
 Your home is an asset that generally will gain value over time as the market appreciates and you pay down your mortgage.
 Why not use that asset to pay off debt and to use for other projects and goals?
 Here are some reasons to consider a second mortgage for debt consolidation:

 #1 Second Mortgages Have a High Limit